 This measure assesses the percentage of members, ages 3-6 years, who received one or more well-child visits during the measurement year.
-This is a claims-based measure.

 The denominator includes only those members who are continuously enrolled during the year.
 The numerator includes children with at least one visit to a primary care physician during the measurement year.
-Well-child visits are identified with preventive visit CPT codes or ICD-9 codes V20 and V70 and ICD-10 codes Z00 and Z02.
-Primary care practitioners are identified through taxonomy codes indicating that the servicing provider was a pediatrician, family practitioner, internal medicine physician, nurse practitioner, or physician assistant.
+Well-child visits are identified with preventive visit CPT codes or ICD-9 V20, V70 codes and ICD-10 Z00, Z02 codes.
+Primary care practitioners are identified through taxonomy codes indicating that the rendering provider was a pediatrician, family practitioner, internal medicine physician, nurse practitioner, or physician assistant.